Configuring Deserialization Error Handling

 The TERMINATE

-mode is the default option and the strictest.
-With this mode, any records that the query fails to deserialize will cause the query to terminate.
+mode is the default option, and the strictest.
+Any records the query fails to deserialize cause the query to terminate.

 property default: